 Now this is something a calculator can do, but it requires a little preparation...type something like the squaring function into Y1 in the graph screen.
 Select the table for the graph.
 And read your results for multiple inputs.
 Of course this works well for integer inputs by default.
 To read off decimal inputs, you would need to customize the table for tenth or hundredths, and then scroll the table up and down all day long to get where you need it.
 Too bad the TI-84 doesn't have a manual cursor like a slide rule!

 Likewise, slide rules will put a premium on doing a little mental math along the way.
 If efficiency is the goal, then any computation that can be done in one's head makes fewer computations required of the slide rule.
-This is a practice that calculator users should do as well, as far too many students within my classes will use the calculator for even the more simple of computations.
+This is a practice that calculator users should do as well, as far too many students within my classes will use the calculator for even the more simple of computations (which is why their integer math is poor).
 Using a slide rule, for even a week, reinforces the idea that a calculator is not needed every time a computation is required.
 That there are mental tricks to arithmetic that slide rule era students did naturally that could also be used during today's age of the calculator.

 Perhaps the most important aspect to communicate among students is that precision to a ridiculous number of decimal digits, like with a calculator, is mostly unnecessary to real-world applications.
 Conversely, the inability of a slide rule to work beyond 3 or 4 significant figures is less of a problem than it was historically made out to be.
 Strictly speaking, very seldom does anything built, designed, or modelled in this world require mathematical representations beyond a few significant figures.
 In fact, we never actually use the calculator's ability for this, since we round almost every decimal output we get from the calculator to 2 or 3 digits anyway.
 So from that point of view, the slide rule yields all the precision that is required for 99% of every application for which it's needed.
 Now, this isn't an advantage of a slide rule, per say, but when my students act as if it's a disadvantage, or that giving answers to ten decimals on a calculator is an advantage, I am quick to inform them of the important point that real-life math seldom requires any precision beyond a few digits.
 I remind them that most of America was built using a slide rule, from the Brooklyn Bridge to the Hoover Dam.
 And that has not changed even in the calculator era.
 Slide rules were an important part of efficiently building the world for more than 300 years.
 That's a lot of human history.